juanre/catprompt/README.md

 - Lines starting with `++` are ignored
 - Lines starting with `+=` should be followed by the name of a file to include.
 The file will be searched for in the directory of the original file, or in the working directory if not found there.
 The named file will be read, processed, and its content will replace the current line.
+- Lines starting with `+-` should be followed by the name of a file to include, and a description.
+The file will processed as above, and its content prefaced by a line saying "[description] follows delimited by +-----" and another line with just +-----, and followed by a line with +-----
 - Lines starting with `+#` will cause the current line and all following lines in the file being processed to be ignored

 ### Example